-Aspect of implementation of the transparency framework that should be improved Recommendation for improvement The Philippines does not currently collect information on all potential exchange jurisdictions, particularly the ultimate parent company for past rulings.
-The Philippines is recommended to apply the "best efforts approach" to identify potential exchange jurisdictions for all past rulings.
-This recommendation remains unchanged since the 2017 and 2018 peer review reports.
 The Philippines does not currently collect information on all potential exchange jurisdictions, particularly the ultimate parent company for past rulings.
 The Philippines is recommended to apply the "best efforts approach" to identify potential exchange jurisdictions for all past rulings.
-This recommendation remains unchanged since the 2017 and 2018 peer review reports.
-The Philippines does not have a review and supervision mechanism in place to ensure that all relevant information on the identification of rulings and potential exchange jurisdictions is captured adequately.
-The Philippines is recommended to have in place a review and supervision mechanism to ensure that all relevant information is captured adequately.
-This recommendation remains unchanged since the 2017 and 2018 peer review reports.
+This recommendation remains unchanged since the 2017, 2018 and 2019 peer review reports.
+The Philippines does not currently collect information on all potential exchange jurisdictions, particularly the ultimate parent company for future rulings.
+The Philippines is recommended to ensure that all potential exchange jurisdictions are identified swiftly for future rulings.
+This recommendation remains unchanged since the 2017, 2018 and 2019 peer review reports.
 The Philippines does not yet have the necessary domestic legal framework in place for exchanging information on rulings or a process in place to ensure the timely exchange of information on rulings in the form required by the transparency framework.
 The Philippines is recommended to continue to put in place a domestic legal framework allowing spontaneous exchange of information on rulings and to ensure the timely exchange of information on rulings in the form required by the transparency framework.
-This recommendation remains unchanged since the 2017 and 2018 peer review reports.
+This recommendation remains unchanged since the 2017, 2018 and 2019 peer review reports.